eclipse-autowrx/docs/content/epic/inventory/development_plan.md

   4. Implement dynamic form generation in the frontend based on the JSON Schema for creating new Instance entities, including data validation, and integrate with backend.
   5. Develop frontend UI for listing, viewing details, updating, and deleting Instance entities, and connect with backend APIs.
 - **Testing**:
-  - Write **unit tests** for the backend CRUD routes for Schema and Instance entities (e.g., test each HTTP method).
+  - Write **unit tests** for the backend CRUD routes for Schema and Instance entities
-  - Write **integration tests** for the API endpoints to ensure they interact correctly with the database (e.g., data persistence and retrieval).
+  - Write **integration tests** for the API endpoints to ensure they interact correctly with the database

 ### Phase 3: Relationship Management (InstanceRelations)